aikea/aikea.github.io/content/watchlog.md

 Part of a course assignment but really heart-touching movie.
 People were asked to record a day of their lives in 2010 to record for posterity what it felt like to be alive in 2010.
 Found it slightly voyeuristic which is part of the appeal I guess.
 Novel idea.
 They also did 2020.
 It hits different the second time you watch it.
 (first watch: Jan 23rd, 2022)

+9. > **Special Ops | Season 1**
+Watched with wingmates in hostel.
+Entertaining.

+10. > **Sex Education | Season 02 | 2021**
+It is what it says on the tin but in a manner that is appealing to today's teenagers.
+It breaks the tradition, cliched (and cringed?) pedagogy of sex education and educates us subtly while concealing behind a teenage drama.
+Impressive and ingenious.
+Looking forward to season 3.

 <hr />